 How is the Eyelid Lift Procedure Performed?

 The technique used for your eyelid surgery will depend upon the cosmetic improvements you wish to achieve.
 Dr. J. David Kriet or Dr. Clinton D. Humphrey will explain your surgical plan before the procedure so that you understand exactly what will be taking place.
 For enhancements to the upper eyelids, your surgeon will hide the incision within the natural crease.
-Through this incision, he can access fat deposits that require resculpting and muscles that may need to be tightened.
-Excess skin can then be trimmed away, while the remaining skin can be smoothed and tightened.
-For the lower lids, the incision is either made on the inside of the eyelid or is made along the lower lashline.
+Excess skin can then be trimmed away.
+For the lower lids, the incision is made either on the inside of the eyelid or along the lower lashline.
 This incision allows for the removal of fat deposits, adjustments to musculature, and tightening of the skin.
 An eyelid lift is an outpatient procedure, which means you will be able to return home on the same day of surgery.

 After surgery, swelling and bruising around the eyes is common for the first few days.
 During this time, it is important to ice your eyes and keep the head elevated to promote proper healing.
 Typically, patients are able to return to work after about a week.
 Our surgeons advise patients to refrain from strenuous activities and exercise for the first few weeks following surgery.

 What are the Results of Eyelid Surgery?

 After about one to two months, the full results of your procedure will be visible.
 This estimation can fluctuate, depending on the extent of your eyelid procedure and whether it was performed in conjunction with other surgeries.
 Many patients report looking younger after their surgery and say they would recommend an eyelid lift to anyone seeking to regain a more youthful appearance.
 Patients often say that friends and colleagues do not notice they had surgery, instead remarking that they look well-rested, happy, and refreshed.